How Do I Sell My Number Plate?

 Okay, so once you have advertised your plate, found a buyer, and agreed a price, you now need to complete the sale.

-If you’re using a dealer, they will handle this part for you so there’s no need to read this section.
-For the purposes of this guide let’s assume you’re selling privately and we’ll cover the steps involved.
+If you’re using a dealer, you can skip over this section as they will handle this for you, however, for the purposes of this guide let’s assume you’re selling privately and we’ll cover the steps involved.

 There’s a common misconception that managing a sale yourself might be difficult or tricky, and this sometimes puts people off selling privately, however, this couldn’t be further from the truth.
 In fact, with the DVLA allowing you to remove and assign registrations online, it’s incredibly easy and most transactions can be completed in a matter of minutes.